-LoneSTAR (Scientific Training and Research) Ophthalmology Residency Research Track
+LoneSTAR (Scientific Training and Research) Ophthalmology Residency Track

-Successful candidates in the LoneSTAR Program will spend one dedicated year in research between the PGY1 and PGY2 years of residency.
-This protected research year will allow LoneSTAR residents to immerse themselves in a focused scholarly project, build meaningful mentor relationships, and develop the foundation for a career in academic medicine and vision research.
+Successful candidates in the LoneSTAR track will spend one dedicated year in research between the PGY1 and PGY2 years of residency.
+This protected research year will allow LoneSTAR residents to immerse themselves in a focused scholarly project, build meaningful mentor relationships, and develop the foundation for a career in academic ophthalmology and vision research.

 Financial support for the additional research year, as well as resources to support research activities during the subsequent clinical training years, will be provided by the department in collaboration with the selected applicant and faculty mentor.
 Support will be aligned with the proposed research plan, mentorship structure, and anticipated resource needs.